wenzlo/EuroRogue/README.md

 	-Stagerred - Increases ttMove, ttMelee, ttRest, ttCast

 	-Bleeding  - Any action taken except resting will cause damage for the duration of the effect.
+	           - Stacks, increasing damage done when the target moves or performs an action.

 	-Water Walking
 	           - Character can traverse deep water tiles.